waydelyle/pokemon-assets/README.md

 You don't need them or anything under the 'src` folder to use the assets.

 ## Credits

+Created by [@route1rodent](https://route1rodent.com) with the help of other projects:

 - Sprites: [msikma/pokesprite](https://github.com/msikma/pokesprite)
 - SVGs: [zukan.pokemon.co.jp](https://zukan.pokemon.co.jp)